Philip Barbour chaired the 1830 convention that revised Virginia's constitution for the first time

 Eastern delegates argued that the majority of the taxable property lay east of the Blue Ridge.
 Government was supposed to protect property as well as life and liberty, and the region with the greatest property value should have the greatest representation.

 The final political compromise was not based on any clear criteria.
-The state was broken in four sections for the election of 134 members to a smaller House of Delegates, and only 53 (40%) were for districts west of the Blue Ridge.
-The constitution specified that those sectional totals would remain unchanged following the census every decade, so popultion increases in the western counties would not be matched by increases in political power in the General Assembly:4
+The state was broken in four sections for the election of 134 members to a smaller House of Delegates, and only 56 (42%) were for districts west of the Blue Ridge.
+The constitution specified that those sectional totals would remain unchanged following the census every decade, so population increases in the western counties would not be matched by increases in political power in the General Assembly:5

 In addition to suffrage and boundaries for electoral districts, there were other significant changes to the 1776 constitution.
 The term of the governor was changed from one year (with a limit of three appointments) to three years.
 No immediate second term was allowed, a pattern that continues today.
 The constitutional convention rejected a proposal for direct election of the governor by the voters; the General Assembly retained authority to choose the state's chief executive.
-No permanent lieutenant governor position was created, but the most-senior member of the Executive Council was designated to act in the place of the governor if necessary.
+The most-senior member of the Council of State (also called the Executive Council) still was designated to act in the place of the governor if necessary; the 1830 Constitution created no permanent lieutenant governor position.

 the 1830 Constitution defined four sections for electing members to the House of Delegates